dosluke/nixconfig/README.md

 # Notes - READ
-- If you are not me, you will want to clone repo, go through several files and change to your info.
-Im considering consolidating to a single variable file in future.
+- If you are not me, you will want to clone repo, go through vars.json and change what you need, also the url in the README instructions.

 - This repo is primarily for me, though I may update things for others if it aligns/is congruent to my own OS.